This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 Add an CNAME

 record for your hostname that points to the public hostname of your NLB.
-You can find this hostname by describing your NLB, as described in 2.
-Install the Nginx ingress controller.
+You can find this hostname by describing your NLB, as described in section 3.
+Install Nginx Ingress Controller.

 You should verify that your DNS record works correctly before installing Gradle Enterprise, such as by using dig ge.example.com